Published January 21, 2022

 Moderna and Johnson & Johnson/Jansen vaccines are only available to adults 18 and older.

 Studies have shown the effectiveness of the COVID-19 vaccine to decrease overtime.
 As of November 2021, the CDC now recommends a booster shot for anyone 12 and older who has been administered both doses of the COVID-19 vaccine.
 The booster shot should be administered at least five months after receiving the second dose of the vaccine.

 Check which vaccines/booster shots are recommended for you and your family members at the CDC website.

 The vaccine and booster are now widely available at provider offices and pharmacies.
 Depending on where you go, you may first need an appointment.

-There will be no out-of-pocket cost for the vaccine or administration.
-The vaccine is initially provided by the government.
+here is no out-of-pocket cost for the initial vaccine, the booster or administration.
 The administration will be paid for by your SchoolCare plan through Cigna medical and pharmacy.

-We anticipate this to be a rapidly evolving situation with more vaccines potentially coming to market along with further guidance from the CDC and FDA.
+Vaccination recommendations and guidance from the CDC and FDA continue to evolve rapidly as new information is learned about COVID-19.
 We are committed to frequent communication and will be delivering regular updates to our members.
-Information will be published on our monthly news page at schoolcare.org.
-For additional COVID-19 resources, visit the Coronavirus (COVID-19) Information for Individuals and Families Cigna page or the Cigna COVID-19 FAQ.
+Information is also updated on our news page at schoolcare.org, as it becomes available.
+For additional COVID-19 resources, visit the Coronavirus (COVID-19) Resources for Vaccines, Care, and Coverage Cigna page or the CDC’s COVID-19 FAQ page.

 We are all in this together, so thank you for trusting SchoolCare and Cigna.